rdesmartin/rdesmartin.github.io/_notes/Jupyter notebook - launch server from within venv.md

 season: winter
 tags: jupyter python snippets
 ---

-Launch Jupyter notebooks server from within a Python virtual environment so that it can access the environement's installed packages.
+When using Python's virtual environment for a project, we want to be able to launch a Jupyter notebooks server from within the virtual environment so that Jupyter can access the environement's installed packages.

 1. Activate virtualenv
 ```